5280

 5280 is an American monthly magazine focused on Denver, Colorado and published by 5280 Publishing, Inc. Its name derives from Denver's elevation of 5,280 feet (1609 m / 1 mile) above sea level.
-The monthly publication has an audited circulation of 77,027, making it the largest local magazine in Colorado.
+The monthly publication has an audited circulation of 77,027 as of 2011.
 It is a member of the City and Regional Magazine Association (CRMA).

 History and profile

 The magazine was founded in 1993 by Daniel Brogan, a former reporter and columnist for the Chicago Tribune.